 Students may add courses, by using their myOleMiss portal through the fifth day in which classes meet during a regular semester.
 After the fifth day, students must have the approval of the instructor in the course.
-After the 10th day of classes (the last day to register), courses may be added only under extraordinary circumstances approved by the Dean of the school or college in which the student is enrolled, and a small fee will be assessed per added course.
-In no case may a student add a class after the last regular class day in any semester.
+After the 10th day of classes (the last day to register), courses may be added only under extraordinary circumstances approved by the Dean of the school or college in which the student is enrolled, and a small fee will be assessed per must meet with your academic advisor